sheagcraig/yo/README.md

 Of course, your results may vary.
 If you can't get the "alert" style notification to appear, try signing the project with your Developer ID and rebuilding.

+The scheduler stores notifications to be delivered in the CFPreferences system.
+The scheduled notifications are (eventually) stored in `/Library/Preferences/com.sheagcraig.yo.plist`, and the delivery receipts are stored in `~/Library/Preferences/com.sheagcraig.yo.plist`.
+To grow future scheduling options, the structure of these preferences will probably change, so do not rely on the current structure.

 ### What's next?
 The next step in Yo's development will be to get it ready for Swift 4 and macOS 10.13, and to add to the scheduling arguments provided by the `yo_scheduler` app.